 Use the links below to find more information

-We have three groups for Babies and Toddlers
+We have two groups for Babies and Toddlers and their parents/carers.

 Youth café is a place for our secondary school age children to meet and to eat toast, drink hot chocolate or coke and to ask the big questions about the world.

 We meet in Tring Church after school on Mondays in term time.
 We start at 3.15, or whenever the students have walked down from school and finish by 5 pm.
 Students from Aylesbury Grammar and Aylesbury High tend to arrive by 4.15 pm